-Employment Contract Bundle
+Employment Contract Essentials

 Various types of employment contracts exist – and the type of contract used affects the type of employment relationship that exists between your business and the employee.

 The essential features of an employment contract are that:

 - the employee has voluntarily taken on a legally enforceable duty to work;